Should You Become a Cybersecurity Engineer?

-Demand in the cyber security job market is soaring while supply is running critically low.
-According to Cisco, there are currently 1 million unfilled cyber security jobs worldwide.
-In the U.S. alone, job postings are up 74% over the past five years with 209,000 current job vacancies, as reported by Forbes.
-Quite simply, there aren’t enough qualified and skilled cyber security professionals to fill the growing need.
-And among the most sought after in the field are cyber security engineers.
+Demand in the cybersecurity job market is soaring while supply is running critically low.
+According to the New York Times, industry experts report that there will be 3.5 million unfilled cybersecurity jobs globally by 2021.
+Quite simply, there aren’t enough qualified and skilled cybersecurity professionals to fill the growing need.
+And among the most sought after in the field are cybersecurity engineers.

 Cyber Security Engineer Salaries